Prior of Coldingham

-The Prior of Coldingham was the head of the Benedictine monastic community of Coldingham Priory in Berwickshire.
-Coldingham Priory was founded in the reign of David I of Scotland, although his older brother and predecessor King Edgar of Scotland had granted the land of Coldingham to the Church of Durham in 1098, and a church was constructed by him and presented in 1100 AD.
-The first prior is on record by the year 1147, although an earlier foundation is almost certain.
-The monastic cell was a dependent of Durham until the 1370s, and in 1378 King Robert II of Scotland expelled the Durham monks; for the following century the cell had two priors, one chosen by Durham and one chosen by the Scots.
-It became a dependent of Dunfermline Abbey.
+The Prior of Coldingham was the head of the Benedictine monastic community of Coldingham Priory in Berwickshire, Scotland.
+The priory was founded during the reign of David I of Scotland, although his older brother and predecessor, King Edgar of Scotland, had granted the land of Coldingham to the Church of Durham in 1098 AD, and a church was built by him and presented in 1100.
+The first prior is recorded by 1147, although an earlier foundation is likely.
+The monastic cell was a dependency of Durham until the 1370s, and in 1378 King Robert II of Scotland expelled the Durham monks; for the following century, the cell had two priors: one chosen by Durham and one by the Scots.
+It later became a dependency of Dunfermline Abbey.
 It was subject to increasingly secular control from the late 15th century into the 16th century.
-The following is a list of priors and commendators: